puffnfresh/purescript-streams/README.md

     flatten :: forall f a.
 Process f (f a) -> Process f a

+    repeatedly :: forall f a.
+Process f a -> Process f a

     run :: forall f a.
 (Monad f) => Process f a -> f {  }

     runFoldMap :: forall f a b.
 (Monad f, Monoid b) => (a -> b) -> Process f a -> f b